RosterElf Logo

 Common in: Construction, agriculture, outdoor work, transport

-Always work through the hierarchy from top to bottom.
-Higher-level controls are more effective.
+Always work through the hierarchy from top (most effective) to bottom (least effective).
+Higher-level controls provide more reliable protection because they don't rely on consistent worker behaviour.

 1